Skip to content

 Indian Visa Photo Requirements

-India's e-Visa system — one of the world's most frequently used digital visa platforms — uses a 2×2 inch square photo, matching the US specification.
+India's visa and e-Visa system — adjudicated by the Bureau of Immigration under the Ministry of Home Affairs, one of the world's most frequently used digital visa platforms — uses a square photo, matching the US 1:1 aspect ratio.

 Expression: Neutral, both eyes open, facing the camera.